 Video snapshots

 ApsaraVideo Player SDK for Web of a version later than V2.1.0 allows you to capture snapshots during playback.
-The captured snapshots can be of the image or JPEG type.
-You must configure settings to enable the snapshot feature.
-When a snapshot is captured, the player returns Base64-encoded binary image data of the snapshot and the playback position at which the snapshot is captured in the source video.
+The captured snapshots can be of the image or jpeg type.
+The snapshot feature must be separately enabled.
+When a snapshot is captured, the player returns Base64-encoded binary image data of the snapshot and the playback position at which the snapshot is captured from the source video.

 Enable the snapshot feature

-• Enable the snapshot feature for an HTML5 player
+• Enable the snapshot feature for the HTML5 player

-Important You cannot capture snapshots from Flash Video (FLV) videos that are played in Safari.
+You cannot capture snapshots from Flash Video (FLV) videos that are played in Safari.
 The snapshot button does not appear even if you enable the snapshot feature.
 Canvas is the element that enables the snapshot feature for an HTML5 player.
-You must add a header that is used to configure cross-origin resource sharing (CORS) for the playback domain.
+You must add a header that allows cross-origin resource sharing (CORS) for the playback domain.
 For more information, see Configure CORS.

 Add the settings of the snapshot UI to the skinLayout attribute.
 Sample code: